 Once again, another master stroke from Nintendo.
-Just when you thought the Nintendo Wii couldn’t get any better, they come up with Wii Fit.
+Just when you thought thecouldn’t get any better, they come up with Wii Fit.

 When the Wii was first announced with the Wii Remote, a lot of people were sceptical about how good the Wii Remote would actually be.
 The same thoughts applied with the Wii Balance Board.